Skip to content

 Who are the target audiences?

-• Desktop users who want an operating system designed for gaming with inspiration from SteamOS that has fairly low maintenance.
+> Individuals who desire a desktop operating system designed for gaming with inspiration from SteamOS that has fairly low maintenance.

-SteamOS is based on Arch Linux, so why use Fedora Linux?
+SteamOS is based on Arch Linux, so why use Fedora Atomic Desktop?

 Since Bazzite is a custom Fedora Atomic Desktop image, it makes use of read-only root files for stability purposes, and is built with libostree which has advantages such as: